 Career Guidance and Advising is offered to students and fresh graduates who have career inquiries and assists them in improving their strategies in achieving their career goals through a series of practical and effective action plans.
-Students can book one-to-one consultation with the Career Development Office's certified career advisors.
+Students can book one-to-one sessions with the Employability & Alumni Relations Office's certified career advisors.